antoniocreal/Basic-neural-network-from-scratch/README.md

 # Neural networks from scratch
 This project is a comprehensive exploration of neural networks and backpropagation implemented from scratch.
-The goal is to understand the inner workings of how a neural network fundamentally works by providing clear, step-by-step mathematical implementations and some visualizations.
+The goal is to demonstatre the inner workings of how a neural network fundamentally works by providing clear, step-by-step mathematical implementations and some visualizations.

 This project is inspired on Andrej Karpathy's backpropagation youtube video https://www.youtube.com/watch?v=VMj-3S1tku0